 How do we build these skills in children?

 Optimism – we model this to our children in our attitude and response to situations and people.
 Optimistic people won’t whine about the rain, they will say how good it is for the garden.
 Rather than complain about the traffic, they will enjoy the music on the car radio.
-When your child picks you some flowers from the garden (heads only, no stem!) you delight in their gift to you.
+When your child picks you some flowers from the garden (with heads only and no stem!) you delight in their gift to you.
 Optimistic people work to reframe ‘negative’ experiences by focussing on what’s good or what’s going well.
 What a great skill to teach your child.

 Problem Solving is developed when you praise children for ‘having a go’.
 When something they are doing doesn’t work or fails – encourage them to give it another go, and ask them why they think their tower fell down, or why they keep having knots in their hair.
 Many parents step in early and take over, thereby robbing their children of the chance to work it out themselves.
 Remember that Edison made about 3,000 light bulbs which didn’t work before he did get it right – persistence pays!